-Far from a sleepy rural town, Asahikawa is Hokkaido’s second largest city and as such has plenty to keep visitors entertained and well-fed.
-In addition to the host of adventurous outdoor activities nearby, including Mt.
-Daisetsuzan, the highest mountain on the island, Asahikawa boasts a nightlife district with a plethora of restaurants, bars, izakaya (Japanese pubs) and the city’s signature ramen shops.
+Asahikawa is Hokkaido’s second largest city and, unlike its sleepy rural neighbors, has plenty to keep visitors entertained and well-fed.
+In addition to the host of adventurous outdoor activities beyond the city limits, including Mt.
+Daisetsuzan (the highest mountain on the island), Asahikawa boasts a nightlife district with a host of restaurants, bars, izakaya (Japanese pubs) and the city’s signature ramen shops.

 Hokkaido’s Best in Seafood at Oofune Izakaya

-Asahikawa’s unique geography, couched between three major bodies of water—the Sea of Japan to the west, the Pacific Ocean to the east, and the Sea of Okhotsk to the north—presents the region with a bounty of fresh seafood products.
-Many of the izakaya in Asahikawa take advantage of their location, and Oofune is one of the most notable seafood establishments on that list.
-Walking up to the restaurant, I had no doubt that it was the kind of place that specialized in the fresh catch of the day.
-The kitschy façade of Oofune is built to look like a ship overflowing with goods, and the illuminated signs of a snapper and a glowing mug of beer communicate everything that needs to be said about this spot.
-Inside you’ll find walls covered with photographs of famous visitors and a display case filled with seafood delicacies.
+Asahikawa’s unique geography, couched between three major bodies of water—the Sea of Japan to the west, the Pacific Ocean to the east, and the Sea of Okhotsk to the north—provides the region with a bounty of fresh seafood products.
+Many of the izakaya in Asahikawa take advantage of this wealth in seafood, and Oofune is among the most well-known establishments on that list.
+Walking up to the restaurant, I had no doubt that it was the kind of shop where you couldn’t go wrong with the catch of the day.
+The restaurant’s kitschy façade is built to look like a ship overflowing with goods, and the illuminated signs of a snapper and a neon mug of beer communicate everything that needs to be said about the Oofune experience.
+Inside you’ll find walls covered with photographs of famous visitors and a display case filled with raw seafood delicacies.

 I started off my meal with a classic in seafood izakaya fare: ikasashi (raw sliced squid).
-Cut to look like thin noodles, the sashimi (raw fish) dish is best paired with soy sauce and freshly grated wasabi, but the taste is all in the quality of the product, and Oofune certainly delivers.
-If squid isn’t your favorite, there’s plenty of other sashimi on the menu, from maguro (tuna) to saba (mackerel).
+Cut to look like thin noodles, the sashimi (raw fish) dish is best paired with soy sauce and freshly grated wasabi, but the taste is all in the quality of the product, and Oofune certainly delivered.
+If you’d pass on the squid, there’s plenty of other sashimi on the menu, notably the maguro (tuna) and saba (mackerel).

-Oofune is known for some elaborate presentations, in addition to fresh seafood, so I decided to order one of their signature dishes.
+Oofune is known for some elaborate presentations, so I decided to order one of their signature dishes.
 The head chef took tsubu, a shellfish most commonly grilled, and deconstructed it into a plating of fresh sashimi spread across a sea rock.
-A lot of skill goes into a preparing this seafood in a way that tastes just as good raw as grilled.
+A lot of skill goes into a preparing this tough shellfish in a way that is tender and tastes just as good raw as grilled.

 While Oofune is a dinner for sitting down and savoring every bite, there are plenty of quick eats and affordable fare in downtown Asahikawa.
 The city is famous for its ramen in particular.
 Unlike most of Hokkaido, which specializes in miso-based ramen, Asahikawa’s specialty is a shoyu (soy sauce) broth, with an oily top layer and a rich flavor that stands apart from the Tokyo region’s lighter soy-based ramen.

-Closer to the station is Ramen Santouka, which I would describe as a more sophisticated bowl of ramen, with a depth of flavor that makes you want to drink up every last drop of the broth.
+Closer to the station is Ramen Santouka, which I would describe as a more sophisticated bowl of ramen, with a depth of flavor that makes you want to drink up every last drop.
 In addition to Asahikawa soy-sauce ramen, the shop has a unique shio (salt) ramen that is a favorite among locals.
 In the depths of winter after a long day of skiing, a bowl of Asahikawa ramen at either establishment will certainly hit the spot.